 Children ages 6-18 living with an active inhibitor that have not successfully tolerized and their immediate families are encouraged to attend.
-Because inhibitors have been known to return after just weeks or months after tolerization, children who have had a successful immune tolerance experience within the past year or less will also be welcomed to attend.
-Those who have tolerized more than one year ago will be welcomed, as space allows.
+Because inhibitors have been known to return after just weeks, months, or years after tolerization, children who have had a successful immune tolerance experience within the past 3 years or less will also be welcomed to attend.
+Those who have tolerized more than three years ago will be welcomed, as space allows.

 My child’s inhibitor has been tolerized?
 Why can’t we attend?